 The concept of the daily light integral (DLI) is very familiar, as it underlies the optimal footcandle or lux levels that everyone reports for different genera, e.g., 500-1500fc for Paphiopedilums, 2500-4000fc for Cymbidiums, etc. At a given natural sunlight intensity, an orchid will receive enough energy to support healthy growth and flowering.

 It is notable, though, that you rarely see a time period associated with these footcandle or lux recommendations.
-I guess that it is assumed that a greenhouse will get around 8 hours of light a day, with less in winter and more in summer.
+I assume that it is expected that a greenhouse will receive around eight hours of light per day, with less in winter and more in summer.
 If you’ve ever had a growing area with partial day shade, or climatic variability like seasonal fog on the coast, you will have quickly realized that these idealized footcandle values are just that — ideals which, in practice, may result in too much or not enough light for your orchids.

 In a synthetic growing environment, indoors under lights, there is considerably more control and conscious design of the amount of light reaching the orchids each day.
-To compensate for lower light levels, growers often run their lights longer each day.
+No clouds or rainy days!
+To compensate for lower light levels emitted by artificial sources, growers often run their lights much longer each day than would be expected from natural sunlight.
 The goal is to reach the total number of photons per day needed by the plant — you can provide higher intensity for a shorter period, or lower intensity for a longer period.
 It’s like having a set distance to walk.
 If you walk faster (more intensity), then you can reach the destination in a shorter period of time.
 Likewise, you can’t go so fast that your body is unable to keep up with your metabolic demands for air, water, and energy conversion.